-our midda refreshment was partiken of The church is extremely interesting, its font dating from Sayon times, Norman + Rary huglish drehitecture being well represented in the church.
-The new and are heartifull Carned.
+our midda refreshment was partaken of The church is extremely interesting, ets font dating from Sayon times, Norma + Rary huglist drekitesting being well represented in the church.
+The hew and are heartifull Carned.
 The Revd.
-P.S.
-Hawker and built the fine Vierage which stands in the Valley below. -The afternoon was searching, and our progress Somewhat slow, until baning arrived at Counter Valley goule 3' miles from our last halting place the Clarke person planted his feet final in the dust + refused to proceed further before having a cut of the Stating that he intended asking for it at the very west was absoluted no sign of even a hovel, a crisis seemed a chimney rose over the hill-side and following the direction we discovered a steep lane leading to it.
-T.F.C was just entering the gate, when the appearence of a the door danisel at a nice white Dress to a retreat him to beat a heat At that moment shing is affeared who, lotd us that tea could be obtained at the Mill .
-On your .
+R.S.
+Hawker and built the fine Vierage which stands in the Valley below. -The afternoon was searching, and our progress Somewhat slow, until having arrived at Counter Valley, only 3's miles from our last halting place the Clarke person planted his feet final in the dust trefused to proceed further before having a cut of the stating that he intended asking for it at the very west out habitation - cottage or mansion - to there was absoluted no sign of even a hovel, a crisis seemed a chimney rose over the hill-side and following the direction we discovered a steep lane leading to it.
+T.F.C was just entering the gate, when the appearence of a the door danisel at a nice white Dress to heat retreat pin to beat a hast At that moment both us that tea could be obtained at the Mill.
+Onlying .
 Ox your.
-What a delightful aport it was to the cure.
+What a delightful spot it was to the cure.
 E.T.
-B was so atruck with it's beauties that he asked the fair maid who waited upon us, whether they would take a visitor in for a week, or a footnight, Her answer was distinct hoise "No, but if any one arrived very tired, we would put the up for the night " and yet that Blighte didn't cate on.
-Thow I wised him that eight: "!
+B was So struck with It's beauties that he asked the fair maid who waited upon us, whether they would take a visitor in for a week, or a footnight, Her answer was distinctly hoise "No, but if any one arrived very tired, we would put the up for the night " and yet that Blighte didn't cate on.
+Thow I wered him that night: !!